Family Provision Claims | By Lawyers

 • Item icon Appeals

-In the Supreme Court an appeal can be made within 28 days against the decision of a single judge to the Court of Appeal under s 14B Supreme Court Act 1986 (Vic) and Order 64 Supreme Court (General Civil Procedure) Rules 2015 by filing an application for leave.
-The same time frame ...
+In the Supreme Court an appeal can be made within 28 days against the decision of a single judge to the Court of Appeal under s 14B of the Supreme Court Act 1986 (Vic) and Order 64 of the Supreme Court (General Civil Procedure) Rules 2025 by filing an application for leave.
+The same ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.